Skip to main content

 7. Test null scenarios: Write unit tests that pass null values to your functions

-Need help building robust Android applications?
+Need help building reliable Android applications?
 Contact Angry Shark Studio for expert Kotlin and Android development services, or explore our mobile development portfolio to see how we’ve built crash-free apps for clients worldwide.

 Related Reading: